leovct/ctf/README.md

 - [QuillCTF](doc/QuillCTF.md)

-## Build and Exploit
+## Exploit

-First, make sure [Foundry](https://book.getfoundry.sh/getting-started/installation) is installed.
-We're going to use [Forge](https://book.getfoundry.sh/forge/), an Ethereum testing framework, to build the contracts and run the exploits.
+First, make sure the following are installed:
+1. [Foundry](https://book.getfoundry.sh/getting-started/installation) which comes with [Forge](https://book.getfoundry.sh/forge/), an Ethereum testing framework, to build smart contracts and run the exploits.
+2. [Huff compiler](https://docs.huff.sh/get-started/installing/) which is needed for huff puzzles such as [CollatzPuzzle](src/QuillCTF/CollatzPuzzle.sol).

 In order to build and run the exploits, first clone the Github repository: